Project-DARC/DARC/README.md

 ```

 Above By-law Script will be transpiled via code generator and sent to corresponding DARC VM contract.
 The DARC will execute the program if the plugin system approves.
-To add plugin and voting rules to the DARC, we can simple compose the plugin conditions and voting rules, then send them via operation `add_voting_rule()` and `add_and_enable_plugins()` or `add_plugins()`, and they will be deployed and effective immediately if the current plugin system approves the operation.
+To add plugin and voting rules to the DARC, we can simple compose the plugin conditions and voting rules, then send them via operation `add_voting_rule()`, `add_and_enable_plugins()` or `add_plugins()`, and they will be deployed and effective immediately if the current plugin system approves the operation.

-Here is a quick example, assume we need to limit the transfer of tokens by major shareholders (>25%) by asking the board of directors for an all-hand vote, and it requires 100% approval in 1 hour.
+Here is a quick example, assume we need to limit the transfer of tokens by major shareholders (>25%) by asking the board of directors for an all-hand vote (assuming 5 tokens in total), and it requires 100% approval (5 out of 5) in 1 hour.
 We can add a new plugin and corresponding voting rule to the DARC VM contract:

 ```javascript
 add_voting_rule(  // add a voting rule (as index 5)